kubeshop/kusk-gen/README.md

-# openapi-kgen
+# kusk

-openapi-operator is a tool that treats your openapi or swagger spec as a source of truth to generate automatically various custom resources for your Kubernetes cluster services in regards to mappings, monitors and alerts
+kusk is a tool that treats your openapi or swagger spec as a source of truth to generate automatically various custom resources for your Kubernetes cluster services in regards to mappings, monitors and alerts

 We handle the generation of these resources so developers don't have to.